DaeLeonFlucas/ticket-lifecycle/README.md

 <h2>Intake</h2>
 <p>
-To create a ticket you must navigate to the osTicket Support Center site and click on 'Open a New Ticket'.
+To begin creating a ticket, go to the osTicket Support Center and select Open a New Ticket.
 </p>
 <p>
 <img src="https://imgur.com/etLVCqe.png" height="70%" width="70%" alt="Disk Sanitization Steps"/>
 </p>
 <p>
-Using the information of the two users created in the previous osTicket lab (Ken and Karen), we will create two separate tickets.
+Using the accounts for Ken and Karen created in the prior osTicket lab, we will generate two separate tickets.
 </p>
 <p>
-End users can select the specific 'Help Topic' to categorize the issue or request of their ticket.
-Then an 'Issue Summary' is created to allow understanding of a ticket at a glance.
-Next describe the issue you are having within the text box below and upload any necessary files to help explain the situation such as screenshots.
-Once the ticket has been filled out, click on 'Create Ticket'.
+Users can select a Help Topic that best categorizes their issue or request.
+An Issue Summary is added to give a quick understanding of the ticket.
+Describe the issue in the textbox below, and attach any relevant files, such as screenshots, to support your request.
+Once all details are entered, click on Create Ticket to submit.

-Below you can see we have filled out a ticket as 'ken' who is having a 'Personal Computer Issue'.
+Here, you can see a completed ticket for ken, who has reported a Personal Computer Issue.
 </p>
 <p>
 <img src="https://imgur.com/tkJlZhS.png" height="70%" width="70%" alt="Disk Sanitization Steps"/>
 </p>
 <p>
-The next ticket will be made as 'karen' and categorized as a 'Business Critical Outage'.
-Once the tickets have been created they will be sent to the Agents' queue to be resolved.
+The following ticket will be submitted by karen and classified as a Business Critical Outage.
+After creating the tickets, they will be directed to the Agents’ queue for resolution.
 </p>
 <p>
 <img src="https://imgur.com/AI8PlFl.png" height="70%" width="70%" alt="Disk Sanitization Steps"/>
 </p>
 <p>
-Logging into osTicket as 'jane doe' we can see the previously made tickets appear in the open ticket queue, ready to be resolved.
+After logging into osTicket as jane doe, you will notice that the previously created tickets are listed in the open ticket queue, awaiting resolution.
 </p>
 <p>
 <img src="https://imgur.com/MTUc700.png" height="70%" width="70%" alt="Disk Sanitization Steps"/>